formsandflows/PACo/Components/PACo_Dialog_A.md

 | cmp_Title | Data | Input | Text | The title of the dialog. | |
 | cmp_Visualization | Data | Input | Text | The visualization. | See the documention of canvas component PACo_Visualization_A. |
 | cmp_VisualizationColor | Data | Input | Text | The color of the visualization. | |

+When both plain text (cmp_Message) and HTML (cmp_MessageHTML) are provided for the message, HTML is shown.

 ### cmp_Buttons
 A dialog can show 0, 1 or 2 buttons depending on its need.
 A button can contain an image.
 If only one button is needed, only one table item must be added.
 One button will have a centered alignment.
 Two buttons will have a right alignment.
 If 0 buttons should be shown, only one table item must be added where the properties "Text" and "Title" should be empty.